byebyebias/byebyebias/README.md

 **Created by:** [Leilia Ho](https://github.com/aerymist), [Michelle Huang](https://github.com/1michhu1), [Akshata Kulkarni](https://github.com/aakshataa), [Chloe Lee](https://github.com/chloehylee), [Dhairya Thakkar](https://github.com/dhairya-t), [Helen Zhao](https://github.com/1zhaohel)

 Thank you to the University of Toronto's Focus in Technology Leadership teaching assistants and professors, as well as CashApp for making this all possible!

+## Contributions
+We are currently not accepting contributions at this time.

 ## License
 This project uses AI Fairness 360 [(AIF360)](https://github.com/Trusted-AI/AIF360), an open-source library developed by IBM for detecting and mitigating bias in machine learning models.
 AIF360 is distributed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).